 Your windows and doors are notoriously inefficient at preventing heat transfer, but the rest of the house should be much better.
 Insulation stands between you and those brutal January temperatures.
 If your home is a few decades old, there’s a good chance that you don’t have as much insulation as you could.
 This is a home improvement task that you might want to call a professional to do, but it’s relatively quick and not too pricey.
 You can usually add new insulation right on top of the old, which decreases the workload and inconvenience.

 Timely Use of Heat-Producing Appliances

-You’ve got a variety of appliances that produce heat that aren’t the furnace, like the oven or clothes dryer.
+You’ve got a variety of appliances that produce heat that isn’t the furnace, like the oven or clothes dryer.
 If you time when you run them, you’ll benefit from the ambient heat they generate.
 Throw a big family meal in the oven an hour before your thermostat goes up, or toss a load of clothes into the dryer first thing in the morning.
 These will help make use of the heat toward making your home feel warmer, which cuts down on the furnace needing to provide all of it.

-The only thing wilder than winter are the energy bills, but there are some simple steps you can take to cut your heating bills this year.
+The only thing wilder than winter is the energy bills, but there are some simple steps you can take to cut your heating bills this year.
 To schedule annual service or learn more about furnace efficiency, contact Master Plumbing, Heating & Cooling today.